Adroiti/docs-for-code-review-tools/Detekt/UnnecessaryAbstractClass.md

 ## Description

-This rule inspects `abstract` classes.
 In case an `abstract class` does not have any concrete members it should be refactored into an interface.
 Abstract classes which do not define any `abstract` members should instead be refactored into concrete classes.

 Example of **incorrect** code: